4 Phases Of Your Menstrual Cycle – What You Need To Know!

 Want to learn more from Krista King?

-In addition to chatting about the 4 phases of women’s menstrual cycles Krista explores seed cycling, how anxiety and nutrition are connected, the importance of a healthy gut and more!
+In addition to chatting about the 4 phases of women’s menstrual cycles Krista explores seed cycling, how nutrition can impact anxiety, the importance of a healthy gut and more!
 I seriously learned so much from Krista and know you will too.
 For more information, listen to this episode (click link above or download wherever you get your podcast), follow Krista on instagram @composednutrition, or connect with her at www.composednutrition.com

 More podcast episodes you might enjoy:

 – Why your sex life may benefit from natural lube?

 - 5 Simple Ways to Reduce Food Waste and Live More Sustainably - October 20, 2021

 - 10+ Ethical and Sustainable Wedding Dress Brands - October 18, 2021